VamshiKavia/autoconnect-platform-224059/react_js_frontend/supabase.md

 # Supabase Integration - Frontend

 This app uses Supabase Auth (email/password) and Supabase Database (read-only example table "Car parts").
+The booking flow also reads from: service_types, service_centers, center_slots (and writes to bookings on confirmation).

 Follow these steps to configure and verify: